Read

 Discovery day

-One day to discover and assess.
+One day to discover the technique and establish your starting point.

-• For whomBeginners, enthusiasts, career changers or professionals wishing to evaluate the method.
+- For whomBeginners, enthusiasts, career changers or professionals wishing to evaluate the method.

-• PrerequisitesNo technical prerequisite.
+- PrerequisitesNo technical prerequisite.

-• LanguagesFrench or English
+- LanguagesFrench or English

-• EquipmentAvailable in the workshop unless otherwise agreed
+- EquipmentAvailable in the workshop unless otherwise agreed

 Content